 Crossroads of Twilight is book ten in the Wheel of Time series and was published in 2003.
 Thirteen years after the first book.
 I was lucky to jump into this series after the final book was written and I have been flying through them.
 It has been less than eight months since I began the series and I just finished book ten.
-I took a short break between book nine and ten to read another book, that I had received and advanced copy of, and the prequel to this series New Spring.
+I took a short break between book nine and ten to read another book that I had received and advanced copy of as well as to read the prequel to this series: New Spring.

 Anyway, I am writing my thoughts about this installment.
 There will be spoilers so read at your own risk if you have not read the series or are not yet to this book in the series.

 We then open with Mat.
-He is hiding out in Luca’s menagerie just outside of Ebou Dar.
+He is hiding out in Luca’s menagerie just outside Ebou Dar.
 He learns that Tylin was killed the night they escaped and only he really knows it was the gholam that killed her.
-He feels immense guilt because he tied her up and left her.
+He feels immense guilt because he tied her up and left her (at her insistence).
 Tuon is in fact the main successor of the Seanchan throne, so I am led to believe she will inevitably inherit that throne.
-Furyk, a Seanchan Deathwatch guard sets off to find Tuon early on in this book and we don’t hear from him again so I guess we may see him in book eleven.
+Furyk, a Seanchan Deathwatch guard, sets off to find Tuon early on in this book and we don’t hear from him again so I guess we may see him in book eleven.
 Mat gets Luca to start traveling toward Tar Valon.
-Mat does make headway with his relationship with Tuon during their travels.
-I think he is only courting her because he was told she would be his wife the day he was hanged in Rhuidean way back in book four(?).
-The last thing we get that’s interesting in Mat’s storyline is that he seemingly sees ghosts of people that no one else sees when he takes Tuon on a shopping trip.
-This seems like a foreshadowing since we get mentions of ghosts in Perrin’s storyline.
+Mat does make headway in his relationship with Tuon during their travels.
+I think he is only courting her because he was told she would be his wife the day he was hanged in Rhuidean way back in book four.
+The last thing we get that’s interesting in Mat’s story-line is that he seemingly sees ghosts of people that no one else sees when he takes Tuon on a shopping trip.
+This seems like a foreshadowing since we get mentions of ghosts in Perrin’s story-line.

 So speaking of Perrin, let’s jump to him.
 He is still one of my favorites.
 This entire post is going to contradict my next statement, but I felt like not a lot happened in this particular installment.
 Perrin is still chasing after the Shaido to recover Faile.
 She was captured at the end of book eight I believe.
 We get a quick glimpse of Faile in the Shaido camp/city.
 There are 70,000 Aiel in the camp/city.
 I think this number includes the gai’shain.
 Anyway, Faile is planning her own escape because she knows if Perrin attempts a rescue, he will be slaughtered.